amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 ## So How’d I Start?

 The same place everyone does, looking it up.
-After a bit of digging I was disappointed in the industry wide definition of IR metrics..
+After a bit of digging I was disappointed in the industry wide definition of IR metrics.
 Fun experiment, google “time to detect incident response”.
 Here’s the first 3 definitions I got from the search engine gods.

 1. MTTD is defined as the average amount of time your team needs to detect a security incident.
 2. The mean amount of time it takes for the organization to discover—or detect—an incident.